juntong20XX/juntong20XX.github.io/_posts/2025-02-26-Year 2 Project Ramblings Poster Printing.md

 The photo above was taken while leaving the library.
 Quite picturesque, isn't it?

 Life could be so beautiful.
-What a damned shame, really.
+Life can be quite beautiful, but it's really a pity.